DigitalState/Platform/platform/documentation/lab/index.md

 > The DigitalState architecture is essentially a collection of business-focused microservices, all exposing various APIs to create, read, update, and delete data or achieve certain goals.

 In order to interact with the API, we suggest using an API gui tool, such as [Postman](https://www.getpostman.com/) (use the desktop version, and **not** the Chrome version).
-The sdk provides a pre-made Postman [collection file](../../../resource/postman/collection.json) mapping all microservices API endpoints and an [environment file](../../../resource/postman/env/lab.json) ready to be imported.
+The platform provides a pre-made Postman [collection file](../../../resource/postman/collection.json) mapping all microservices API endpoints and an [environment file](../../../resource/postman/env/lab.json) ready to be imported.
 Here are the instructions on how to import [collections](https://www.getpostman.com/docs/postman/collections/creating_collections) and [environments](https://www.getpostman.com/docs/postman/environments_and_globals/manage_environments) in Postman.

 After importing the files, a new collection titled "DigitalState" will appear on the left and a new environment titled "DigitalState Lab" will appear in the dropdown top right.